ozzann/client-server-app/README.md

 ### Overview

-The client application is quite a simple one-page Node.js application.
+The client application is quite a simple one-page Node.js React application.
 It listens to a port number 3000 and also implements REST API and provides a web-interface to access to the web-service.
 Node.js provides many very useful frameworks and modules which significantly simplify the process of development.
 In this the following list of frameworks is used:

+- **React** and **ReactDOM** are necessary libraries for any React application.
+The main idea of React approach is to divide an application into as many as possible logically distinctive components.
+Taken into account this application is divided into following components:

+    - InputForm components is responsible for swhoing header and the name input field.
+It stores the input value in its state in order to receive it to next components.
+Also it is able to check the validity of input name ( it can not containe special symbols &/\ and spaces) and stores this value in its state as well.
+The flag of name value's validity then is used by next component in order to show error message.

 - **Express framework** makes the client listening to a 3000 port
 - **Request module** simplifies HTTP requests.
 Here is just one GET request to the server.
 - **Nock module** is a nice tool for testing HTTP requests.
 It allows us to mock some requests which we can't send directly while testing.
 For instance, it's not possible to send direct request to our server because it may not be available, so nock can mock this request with any desirable response, like so: